AldousMendoza/ObstructionSensor/README.md

 ### Software and Setup

+1. Clone and follow the instructions for [VL53L0X](https://github.com/adafruit/Adafruit_CircuitPython_VL53L0X)
+2. Clone and follow the instructions for [SSD1306](https://github.com/adafruit/Adafruit_CircuitPython_SSD1306) from Adafruit
-Download all the files in this [folder](https://github.com/AldousMendoza/ObstructionSensor/tree/master/ProjectDocumentation/O-Sensor) to your raspberry pi
+3. Download all the files in this [folder](https://github.com/AldousMendoza/ObstructionSensor/tree/master/ProjectDocumentation/O-Sensor) to your raspberry pi

 The actual code to run it is the text.py located inside the folder.

 ### [Schedule](https://github.com/AldousMendoza/ObstructionSensor/blob/master/ProjectDocumentation/Project%20Schedule.mpp)